 What types of tests are available?

 Roughly speaking, there are diagnostic tests and antibody (or serological) tests.
 Diagnostic tests are used to determine if a person is currently infected with SARS-CoV2.
 Antibody (or serological) tests are used to determine if a person was previously infected with SARS-CoV2, by testing for antibodies to SARS-CoV2 in the bloodstream.
-Here, we will focus on diagnostic testing and save a discussion of antibody tests for the next post in this series.
+Here, we will focus on diagnostic testing.

 Diagnostic tests look for material from the SARS-CoV2 virus in a sample on the day of testing.
 These tests can be done from samples collected from nasopharyngeal swabs, nasal swabs, or saliva.
 Diagnostic tests include: molecular tests (typically PCR-based tests) that measure whether there is RNA from the virus SARS-CoV2 in the sample and antigen tests that measure whether there are viral proteins from the virus SARS-CoV2 in the sample.
 (See our FAQ on coronavirus basics for more info on coronavirus proteins and structure.)